KaterHub-Inc/scripts/README.md

 <div align="left">
   <h3>What is this?</h3>
   <p class="discription">KaterHub is a free tool for Roblox to have fun or to have fun with your friends!<br>If you have any problems with our tool please report the issue to our discord server!<br><br>Using our tool is only at your own risk!
 If something happens, we are not responsible for it</p>
-  <h1>Info</h1>
-  <p class="discription">Since Roblox now has an anti-cheat it will be very difficult to bypass the system.
-Nevertheless, we will keep our tool online but will no longer update it!</p>
 </div>
 <div align="center">
   <a href="https://discordapp.com/users/947868747576778822" target="_blank"><img src="https://img.shields.io/badge/Creator-Colin4President-blue"></img></a>